smarty/changelog/cloud/us-autocomplete-api.md

 ## UNRELEASED

+## 3.7.3 - 2020-07-27

 CHANGES:
+- Fixed an issue where in some cases, the same suggestion would be returned multiple times.

+## 3.7.1 - 2020-07-23

+CHANGES:
-- Compiled using Go v1.15.x.
+- Compiled using Go v1.16.x.
+- Replaced several internal libraries

 ## 3.5.2 - 2020-06-12